MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 #### Unsupported features

 Integer value expressions are not evaluated in the context of a cast to the enum base type.
-If no width is given it is assumed that given value is a 32-bit integer.
+If no width is given, it is assumed that given value is a 32-bit integer.
 Solution to this issue is to explicitly state the width of constant to `enum` base type width.